Order of Alhambra: History

 Each year the Order of Alhambra honors the Past Grand Commanders of each Caravan.

 The Order was founded on February 29, 1904, in Brooklyn, New York by William Harper Bennett who also designed and authored the Knights of Columbus 4th Degree ceremony.
 The Order was originally conceived as a side degree or 5th and 6th Degree for the Knights of Columbus although it was never formally recognized as such by the Knights of Columbus.
 For many years, membership was restricted to members of the Knights of Columbus 4th Degree, but this requirement was later removed.

 Membership in the Order was also restricted to men until July 2011 when membership was opened to women as well as an option determined by each caravan.

 Many leaders of the Church are or have been members, including Pope Paul VI, Pope John Paul II and Pope Benedict XVI.

 Organization

 Members of Galicia Caravan 77 taking part in the 2013 St. Clair Shores, Michigan Memorial Day Parade.

 Members of the Order are known as Sir Nobles and Lady Nobles after undergoing a "qualifying ceremonial."
-Groups of members are known as Carvans and are given a number, as well as a name of Moorish/Spanish origin from persons, places, or events during the Spanish Reconquista (for example, one Detroit, Michigan caravan is known as Galicia #77, after a northwestern region of Spain).
+Groups of members are known as Caravans and are given a number, as well as a name of Moorish/Spanish origin from persons, places, or events during the Spanish Reconquista (for example, one Detroit, Michigan caravan is known as Galicia #77, after a northwestern region of Spain).
 Every two years, representatives from each caravan meet in what is known as the Grand Divan to elect Supreme Officers to serve on the Council of Viziers and address other issues affecting the Order.
 The Council of Viziers provides support to the Order between Grand Divans, and is headed by a Supreme Commander.